 Duncan MacGregor awoke at 5:00 a.m. in the morning, both excited and anxious.
 He was excited because he was going to be engaging in his favourite occupation: he would be entering his very first day of teaching students history at the local University here in Queenston, Ontario.
-He was, however, anxious because of the fact that he was only fourteen years old.
+He was anxious, because of the fact that he was only fourteen years old.

 There was a great deal of controversy over the fact that King’s University was hiring a fourteen-year-old boy to teach a history class; he was, however, only going to be teaching one class every other day because of restrictions on how long a child of his age could be permitted to work.
-Even so, it was the beginning of the realization of his most ambitious dream, which was to become a professor of history at a respected University.
-The University had, after much deliberation, decided to welcome him in the specialized role of an adjunct/assistant professor in spite of his tender age rather than because of it.
+Even so, it was the beginning of the realization of his most ambitious dream, which was to become a professor of history at a respected university.
+The university had, after much deliberation, decided to welcome him in the specialized role of an adjunct/assistant professor in spite of his tender age.
 Duncan was among one of the youngest PhD. graduates in the world, having earned his PhD. by the age of twelve.
 He had also shown a singular talent for organizing information and presenting it in a straight-forward and often entertaining manner.
-He had spent the last two years as a visiting guest lecturer at various institutions, and was known colloquially at his home University, the University of Drumnadrochit, as “the wee Professor.”
-He now felt, however, that he wanted and was ready for an actual position at a University.
+He had spent the last two years as a visiting guest lecturer at various institutions, and was known colloquially at his home university, the University of Drumnadrochit, as “the wee Professor.”
+He now felt, however, that he wanted and was ready for an actual position at a real university.

-This ambition, however, won him no accolades at home.
+This ambition won him no accolades at home.
 Here on the MacGregor farm, Duncan was expected to work just as hard at his chores as the other children in his very large family.

-The other children in the family, however, saw their “magic heritage” as a source of pride.
-They were always bragging about it, and their father’s many “supernatural powers”, to other “normal” kids.
+The other children in the family saw their “magic heritage” as a source of pride.
+They always bragged about it and their father’s many “supernatural powers”, to other, more normal, kids.
 His siblings were not in the least bit interested in Duncan’s aspirations as a rational-minded professor, and they often chided him for distancing himself from the rest of the family “just so you can get ahead in the adult world”.

 “Duncan MacGregor!” cried the stern voice of his father, “are ye no' out of your bed yet?
 There is work to be done, laddie!”